jlpteaching/gem5-assignment-template/assignments/virtual-memory/assignment.md

 ### Compare SE and FS modes

-1. What is the difference in the number of instructions between SE and FS modes for each workload?
+1. What is the difference in the number of instructions simulated between SE and FS modes for each workload?
 Why does it vary?
 2. What is the difference in the number of TLB misses between SE and FS modes for each workload?
 Why does it vary?
 3. What is the difference in IPC between SE and FS modes for each workload?
-4. What is the difference in the amount of data read from memory *for the page table walks* in SE and FS modes?
+4. What are the differences in PTW memory accesses and dptw cache accesses between SE and FS modes?
+What can you conclude about page table walks in SE mode by looking at these statistics?

 Look at the [Hints](#hints) section on where to get started on reading the `stats.txt`.